priya-vijayakumar1304/Friday-AI-Assistant-for-Visual-Accessibility/README.md

 - Verify on command – Friday compares your live voice to the registered one before executing actions.
 - Secure AI Access – Prevents unauthorized voice access while keeping interactions natural.
 - Voice data is processed locally — not sent to external APIs for privacy.

-### Drawback:
-This model hallucinates at times and so the accuracy drops.

 ## Future Enhancements
 Planned features for the next version of Friday: